 Taking a boat ride is a must while in Bacalar.
 And, thanks to the popularity of pontoon boats, you don’t even have to leave your wheelchair to do it.

-The people working for boat tour companies in Bacalar are extremely friendly and accommodating.
+The people working for Bacalar boat tour companies are extremely friendly and accommodating.
 I spoke with my boat driver about accessibility on the pontoons, and without hesitation he said they can absolutely accommodate wheelchair users.

 In some cases, you might be able to wheel directly onto the pontoon, as is the case with this one: